 The ‘Specific Duty’ for schools is to gather and publish information to show how we are complying with the Equalities Duty; how we remove or minimise disadvantage and take steps to meet different needs and encourage participating when it is proportionately low.
 We record and analyse the progress and attainment of all children, including vulnerable groups.

 To help us in our work to advance equality of opportunity we have set ourselves some equality objectives determined by our scrutiny of information and data.

-Our Headteacher is responsible for the implementation of the Equality Act 2010 and the Governing Body is responsible for making sure that school policies and procedures comply with the Act.
+Our Head of School/Executive Headteacher are responsible for the implementation of the Equality Act 2010 and the Trustees/Governors are responsible for making sure that school policies and procedures comply with the Act.
 Staff and Governors are involved in the monitoring of our policies, procedures and practice to make sure our school continues to be an inclusive, accessible, safe and welcoming environment for all.